Tele-AI/doc-ops-mcp/README.md

 **External Dependency:** Works with `playwright-mcp` generated PDF files

 #### Web Scraping Tools

+**⚠️ Legal and Ethical Use Notice**: Web scraping tools should be used in compliance with target websites' Terms of Service and applicable laws and regulations.
+Users are responsible for:

+- Respecting robots.txt files and website scraping policies
+- Complying with data protection and privacy laws (GDPR, CCPA, etc.)
+- Avoiding excessive requests that may impact website performance
+- Obtaining necessary permissions for commercial use of scraped data
+- Respecting intellectual property rights and copyright laws

+This tool is provided for legitimate research, development, and automation purposes.
+Misuse of these tools may result in legal consequences.

 ##### **take_screenshot**
 🖼️ Web screenshot tool - Capture webpage or HTML content screenshot using Playwright Chromium.